-1970s, activism, anti-racism, archive, archives, art, austerity, battle of lewisham, books, camerawork, camerawork magazine, catalogues, collectives, community, community photography, cotton industry, daniel meadows, documentary, east london, ebay, exhibition, film, filmmaking, format19, four corners, half moon gallery, halfmoon photography workshop, heritage, housing, industrial decline, inner cities, interview, interviews, jenny matthews, lancashire
+1970s, activism, anti-racism, archive, archives, art, austerity, award, battle of lewisham, books, camerawork, camerawork magazine, catalogues, collectives, community, community photography, cotton industry, daniel meadows, design, documentary, east london, ebay, exhibition, film, filmmaking, format19, four corners, half moon gallery, halfmoon photography workshop, heritage, housing, industrial decline, inner cities, interview, interviews

 In the early 1970s Tricia Widdison’s moved with her husband David to Toxteth, Liverpool, an area then wracked with economic stagnation and unemployment.
 Together they set about documenting their community.
 Tricia and David sought to represent the people of Toxteth from their own perspective, as an antidote to the romanticisation or castigation with which they were so often depicted.